valtimo-platform/valtimo-documentation/release-notes/12.x.x/12.16.0/README.md

 ## Security improvements

+* Cases can now have their content hidden via the `application.yml` by setting the `valtimo.includeDocumentContentInResponse` property.
+This is set to true by default, and should be set to false as much as possible to prevent sending data that does not need to be shared.

 **Breaking Change**
 As part of the security improvements, scripting in processes is now restricted by a whitelist.
 If your application uses custom scripting classes, you may need to whitelist them explicitly.